-Ka'ie 'ie is a dual admission, dual-enrollment program for students who plan to complete four-year undergraduate degrees at UH Mānoa (UHM) but choose to begin their degree at Kapi'olani Community College.
+Ka'ie'ie is a dual admission, dual-enrollment program for students who plan to complete four-year undergraduate degrees at UH Mānoa (UHM) but choose to begin their degree at Kapi'olani Community College.
 The main goal of Ka'ie'ie is to promote smooth transition and on-time graduation within clear and explicit curricular pathways to a bachelor's degree within as close as possible to a total of four years (or the equivalent in part-time attendance).
-Details on the Ka 'ie'ie program are available at http://uhcc.hawaii.edu/kaieie/overview.php.
+Details on the Ka'ie'ie program are available at https://manoa.hawaii.edu/undergrad/transfer/kaieie/.

-There are two categories of Ka'ie'ie Students, JOIN and TRANSFER.
-New students to the program who are close to completing 24 transferable credits with a 2.0 GPR (2.5 for non-residents) are eligible to JOIN the program and once admitted, may choose to take courses at UHM while maintaining their status at KapCC.
-Students who join the program, spend one additional semester at the College, and who meet criteria for transfer (see policies below) may transfer to UHM as Ka'ie'ie TRANSFER students.
-At the point of transfer, they receive early registration as UH continuing students.
-Both the JOIN and TRANSFER students have access to academic advising and resources at both institutions.
+There are two categories of Kaʻieʻie Students, JOIN, CONTINUING, and TRANSFER.
+New students to the program who are close to completing 24 transferable credits with a 2.0 GPR (2.5 for non-residents) are eligible to JOIN the program.
+Students must also have a UHM major in mind, cannot already have a bachelor's degree, and cannot be on probation or suspension or dismissal at UHM.
+International students are required to have completed ENG 100 or ESL 100 or have valid TOEFL scores.
+Once admitted, students may choose to take courses at UHM while maintaining their home campus status at KapCC.
+Kaʻieʻie students who spend at least one additional semester at KapCC, and who meet criteria for transfer (see policies below) may transfer to UHM as Kaʻieʻie TRANSFER students.
+At the point of transfer, they receive early registration as UHM continuing students.
+Students who JOIN in previous semesters but who are not yet ready to TRANSFER remain in the program as CONTINUING students as long as they maintain their status at KapCC.

-Benefits of the program include expedited completion of transcript evaluation, early registration with continuing students at UHM in the transfer semester, no application fee and no tuition deposit.
-Ka'ie'ie students also receive early completion of the transfer credit report, the ability to take courses at UH Manoa prior to transfer, and are required to develop a long-term academic plan and regularly participate in academic advising.
+Benefits of the program include early completion of transfer credit evaluation at UHM, early registration with continuing students at UHM in the transfer semester, waiver of the application fee and tuition deposit, and the ability to take courses at UHM prior to transfer.
+Students are expected to, regularly participate in academic advising and develop a long-term academic plan.